deafelimuplus/sign-language-dictionary-tutorial/README.md

 # Building Sign Language Dictionary Bot for Facebook Messenger in Node.js

 ## Overview
-In this tutorial, we will use Messenger API to build Sign Language Dictionary Bot in Node.js.
+In this tutorial, we will use [**Messenger Platform**](https://developers.facebook.com/docs/messenger-platform/) and [Cloud Functions for Firebase](https://firebase.google.com/docs/functions) to build Sign Language Dictionary Bot in Node.js.
 It enables users to ask a word for sign language or definition of the word.
 You can check and try it out [Sign Language Dictionary Bot](https://www.messenger.com/t/SLDictionaryBot) on Facebook Messenger.
 See the below demo

 ![Sign Language Dictionary Demo](https://github.com/deafelimuplus/sign-language-dictionary-tutorial/blob/main/images/demoSignLanguageDictionary.gif)